metabarcoding/obitools4-doc/content/docs/cookbook/illumina/_index.md

 agcttaaaactcaaaggacttggcggtgctttataccctt
 ```

-The attribute `obiclean_head":true` indicates that this sequence record is considered as a "head", hence a genuine sequence, but the attributes `obiclean_status":{"29a_F260619":"s"}` also indicates that this sequence is actually a "singleton" sequence.
+The attribute `"obiclean_head":true` indicates that this sequence record is considered as a `head`, hence a genuine sequence, but the attributes `"obiclean_status":{"29a_F260619":"s"}` also indicates that this sequence is actually a "singleton" sequence.

 #### Getting some statistics on the dataset size